-Each enrolled participant on trial will be eligible to receive results of their coronary CT scans (pretreatment #1, and 6-12-month #2) after completion of the 12-month study period.
-All CT scans will be blinded until completion of scan #2.
+Each enrolled participant on trial will be eligible to receive results of their coronary CT scans (pretreatment #1, and 12-month #2) after completion of the 12-month study period.
+All CT scans will be blinded until completion of the 12-month scan (i.e. scan #2).
 After that period, patients are eligible to receive report of the image findings (i.e. scan #1 and #2).
-These scans are guideline-concordant cardiac screening tests, and findings may be used to appropriate manage patients with regards to his cardiovascular health.
+These scans are guideline-concordant cardiac screening tests, and findings may be used to appropriately manage patients with regards to his cardiovascular health.
 As all scans are blinded before completion of #2 scan (i.e. 12 months after enrollment), no scan #1 image findings will be disclosed to patients until after the 12 month study period.
 Of note, all CT images will be interpreted regarding coronary artery (e.g. stenosis, calcification) and epicardial adipose tissue findings only; any pulmonary, mediastinal, or osseous findings will not be interpreted by the cardiac radiologist.